-- the determination of relevant issues in a manner which will have important precedential significance to the Alliance membership or the real estate profession generally, or the industry as a whole. - f.
-Any disbursement from the fund in response to a request for support of a member or members shall be for legal costs and fees, and may not in any case be used to pay judgments for damages or fines, or to pay any liability resulting from settlement before or after trial of any lawsuit, or to pay any costs or fees of opposing counsel. - g.
-Any request for support must indicate whether or not support from other parties has been sought and granted. - h.
-The Executive Committee may direct the requesting party and/or his/her attorney(s) to appear to personally support the request and answer any questions posed. - The Executive Committee may condition its support on retention of counsel deemed most experienced in the issues presented. - If the Executive Committee rejects a request for support, made in accordance with these procedures, the requesting party may appeal the denial directly to the Board of Directors at its next regularly scheduled meeting; provided that a request for such appeal is made within 10 days after the applicant has been notified in writing of the decision of the Executive Committee.
-However, if the Executive Committee determines the matter to be of sufficient import to the general welfare of the Alliance, and time is of the essence, it may call a special meeting of the Board of Directors to hear the appeal.
-In any event, the decision of the Board of Directors, on an appeal, shall be final. - 3.
-The Legal Action Fund may not be used in substitute for liability insurance or other protective programs covering the Alliance or members.
+- of the request. - b.
+The Chairman of the Board shall assure that the matter is taken up at a special or regular meeting of the Executive Committee. - c.
+All requests for support from the Legal Action Fund must relate to litigation, actual or potential, which is deemed by the Executive Committee to be likely to result in the determination of relevant issues in a manner which will have important precedential significance to the Alliance membership or the pharmacy compounding profession generally, or the industry as a whole. - d.
+Any disbursement from the fund in response to a request for support of a member or members shall be for legal costs and fees, and may not in any case be used to pay judgments for damages or fines, or to pay any liability resulting from settlement before

+- or after trial of any lawsuit, or to pay any costs or fees of opposing counsel. - e.
+Any request for support must indicate whether or not support from other parties has been sought and granted. - f.
+If the Executive Committee rejects a request for support, made in accordance with these procedures, the requesting party may appeal the denial directly to the Board of Directors; provided that a request for such appeal is made within 10 days after the applicant has been notified in writing of the decision of the Executive Committee.
+The decision of the Board of Directors, on an appeal, shall be final. - The Legal Action Fund may not be used in substitute for liability insurance or other protective programs covering the Alliance or members.